googleforgames/clean-chat/README.md

 <!-- PROJECT OVERVIEW -->
 ## Project Overview

-Antidote is an anti-toxicity, anti-cheat solution that makes games more enjoyable and inclusive for all.
+Antidote is an anti-toxicity framework that helps to make games more enjoyable and inclusive for all.

-Toxic behavior, content, and players exist in all games.
-Therefore it’s very important to regulate toxicity in the gaming industry to maintain the quality game experience that players will want to stay in.
+Toxicity exists in many forms across all online games.
+Therefore, it’s important to regulate toxicity in the gaming industry to maintain the quality game experience that players will want to stay in.

 Toxic behavior is becoming a large problem for online communities.
 Existing solutions are failing to stay relevant and stay fair.